jubrito/planner-with-calendar/README.md

 # Next steps (v1):

 - Check unused vars on types / consts / scss
-- Reset when leaving button to fix error
-- check for memory leaks, should reset all vars (state, 3 records)
+- check for memory leaks, should reset all vars (state, 3 records, listeners)
+- add only on every 15 min
+- new tests
-- tests
+- fix tests
 - add explanations on complex functions
 - if two events happen at the same time, show side by side
 - Should memoize buttons to prevent rerenders?
 Is it worth it?